MetPX/sarracenia/docs/Reference/sr3.1.rst

 To add special processing of messages, create a module in the python path, and have it include entry points.

-There is also *flow_callbacks_prepend* which adds a flow_callback class to the front of the list (which determines relative execution order among flow_callback classes.)
+There is also *flowCallbackPrepend* which adds a flowCallback class to the front of the list (which determines relative execution order among flowCallback classes.)

 callback options